skyzh/mini-lsm/mini-lsm-book/src/week2-04-leveled.md

 ### Task 1.3: Decide Level Priorities

 Now that we will need to handle compactions below L0.
-L0 compaction always has the top priority, that you should compact L0 with other levels first if it reaches the threshold.
+L0 compaction always has the top priority, thus you should compact L0 with other levels first if it reaches the threshold.
 After that, we can compute the compaction priorities of each level by `current_size / target_size`.
 We only compact levels with this ratio `> 1.0` The one with the largest ratio will be chosen for compaction with the lower level.
 For example, if we have:

 ```
 L3: 200MB, target_size=20MB